larrychevres/casse-tete/scala-generics-classof/README.md

-classOf On Generics Template
+Obtaining a class object from a generic type
 ==========

 The problem:
-How can we get the class of a generics template T if we can't do classOf[T]?
+How can we get the class object of a generic type T if we can't do classOf[T]?

-The workaround used is deprecated: http://pastebin.com/YGwTweyF
+The workaround uses ClassManifest, which is deprecated: http://pastebin.com/YGwTweyF

 The solution: ?